 Location: Delhi and Agra

 After we left the Taj Mahal, we went to lunch and had delicious Indian food.
-Then, we were on the road again.
-For four hours.
+Then, we were on the road again for four hours.
 It was the highlight of my trip.
-But hey, at least I wasn’t trapped in the Chauvinist Mobile.
+At least I wasn’t trapped in the Chauvinist Mobile.

 We got back and had some free time, in which we scrolled through some dank memez.
 Then, we had Indian food for dinner and said a tearful goodbye to Elliot.
 Never again will we see the likes of such a memester.
 Such dank.
 Very meme.
 Goodbye, Elliot.
 Goodbye.